 Affecting approximately 160,000 people in the United States, chronic refractory gout is a painful and severe form of inflammatory arthritis that can lead to bone erosions and joint deformities resulting in loss of function and disability.1,2

 92% of patients with chronic refractory gout develop an immunogenic response to treatment that is associated with a failure to maintain normalization of serum uric acid levels over a 6-month therapy cycle.3

 References: 1.
 Edwards NL.
 Treatment-failure gout: a moving target.
 Arthritis Rheum.
 2008;58(9):2587-2590.
 2. Edwards NL, Sundy JS, Forsythe A, et al. Work productivity loss due to flares in patients with chronic gout refractory to conventional therapy.
 J Med Econ.
 2011;14:10-15.
 3. Krystexxa® [package insert].
 Lake Forest, IL: Horizon Pharma Rheumatology LLC; 2018.
 4. Kishimoto TK, Maldonado RA.
 Nanoparticles for the induction of antigen-specific immunological tolerance.
 Front Immunol.
 2018;9:230.
 5. Sands E, Kivitz AJ, DeHaan W, et al. Update of SEL-212 phase 2 clinical data in symptomatic gout patients: SVP-rapamycin combined with pegadricase mitigates immunogenicity and enables sustained reduction of serum uric acid levels, low rate of gout flares and monthly dosing.
-Poster presentation at: 2018 American College of Rheumatology/Association of Reproductive Health Professionals (ACR/ARHP) Annual Meeting; October 19-24, 2018; Chicago, IL.
+Poster presentation at: 2018 American College of Rheumatology/Association of Rheumatology Health Professionals (ACR/ARHP) Annual Meeting; October 19-24, 2018; Chicago, IL.
 Poster #2254.